aeon-toolkit/aeon/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thanks for contributing a pull request!
-Please ensure you have taken a look at our contribution guide: https://github.com/aeon-toolkit/aeon/blob/main/CONTRIBUTING.md -->
+Please ensure you have taken a look at our contribution guide: https://github.com/aeon-toolkit/aeon/blob/main/CONTRIBUTING.md

+Feel free to delete sections of this template if they do not apply to your PR, avoid submitting a blank template or empty sections.
+-->

 #### Reference Issues/PRs